Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Conclusion

 \section{Conclusion}

 In this paper we constructed the membrane and ribbon operators that produce the excitations of the higher lattice gauge theory model in three broad cases and used these operators to obtain various properties of the excitations.
-The model has two classes of excitations: those present in ordinary lattice gauge theory and those that involve the surface holonomy, which only appear when we consider higher lattice gauge theory.
+The model has two classes of excitations: those present in (the 3d version of) the Quantum Double model and those that involve the surface holonomy, which only appear when we consider higher lattice gauge theory.
 The character of the excitations depends on which of the special cases we consider.
-When the map $\rhd$ from our crossed module is trivial, the first class of excitation, those familiar from ordinary lattice gauge theory, are largely unchanged by the move to higher lattice gauge theory.
+When the map $\rhd$ from our crossed module is trivial, the first class of excitation, those familiar from the Quantum Double model, are largely unchanged by the move to higher lattice gauge theory.
 The excitations related to the surface holonomy are also simple, with Abelian fusion rules.
-Furthermore the braiding between the two sectors is trivial, with non-trivial braiding only within the sectors (i.e. between the $G$-valued excitations and between the $E$-valued excitations).
-However, unlike in ordinary lattice gauge theory, some of the point-like excitations are confined, costing additional energy to separate pairs of excitations after producing them, while some of the loop-like excitations are condensed and carry trivial topological charge.
+Furthermore the braiding between the two sectors is trivial, with non-trivial braiding only within the sectors (i.e., between the $G$-valued excitations and between the $E$-valued excitations).
+However, unlike in the Quantum Double model, some of the point-like excitations are confined, costing additional energy to separate pairs of excitations after producing them, while some of the loop-like excitations are condensed and carry trivial topological charge.
 We discussed how this arises from a condensation-confinement transition between higher lattice gauge theory models described by crossed modules with the same groups $G$ and $E$ but different maps $\partial$ between the groups.

 We saw that the excitations are more interesting when $\rhd$ is non-trivial.
 In particular, we looked at the case where the group $E$ labelling the 2-flux is Abelian and where the map $\partial$ maps to the centre of the group $G$.
 In this case, even though the group $E$ is Abelian, the excitations related to 2-flux have an internal space controlled by $\rhd$.
 In addition, there is non-trivial braiding between excitations from the two different sectors.
 In particular, it is sensible to consider loop excitations, which we called higher-flux loops, built from a combination of excitations from the two sectors.
 These excitations carry both an ordinary magnetic flux along paths that link with the loop and a 2-flux associated to a surface enclosing the loop.
 The higher-flux loops have potentially non-trivial braiding with excitations from both sectors.
 We found the braiding relations of these higher-flux loops and discovered that the braiding between two higher-flux loops matches a braiding scheme for loop-like excitations described in Ref. \cite{Bullivant2018}.